roadwarriorkata/architecture/01 ProblemDefintion/ProblemDefinition.md

 ### Planning Journey

 The target of the planning journey is to plan and prepare an upcomming trip (travel).
+Here the ep+mphasis is on easily building a trip consisting of different reservations for cars, flights or hotels.
+This preparation step helps the traveler to check completeness and consistency of all the reservations and allows him to focus on the fun part during the travel later.

 ![Panning Journey](PlanningJourney.png)

 ### Travel Journey

 The target of the travel journey is to support the traveler while on the journey and provide him with always up to date information on the current and upcomming reservations.
 He also should be able to trigger or digest changes in schedule, accomodation or connection details.
+The journey is designed to optimize the travel experience of the user.
+He has optimum overview over the upcomming reservations and he gets consistent and timely updates on all reservations if needed.
+This way the traveler can focus on the most important thing, which is enjoying the trip.

 The user wants to share his trip with friends and family via social media channels.